Access, Confidentiality and Disclosure

 - In connection with Statewide Longitudinal Data Systems, State Authorities may collect, compile, permanently retain, and share without your consent personally identifiable information from your education records, and they may track your participation in education and other programs by linking such personally identifiable information to other personal information about you that they obtain from other Federal or State data sources, including workforce development, unemployment insurance, child welfare, juvenile justice, military service, and migrant student records systems.

 From time-to-time, the university is served with a subpoena for portions of a student's record.
 In these cases, we will write to the student or the student's attorney (if known) and inform them that unless we receive written notification that the student will attempt to quash the subpoena, we will provide the information requested, even if the student has placed a restriction on his or her record.

 A number of IUPUI degree programs prohibit enrollment to anyone listed on the Indiana Sex Offender Registry.
-The Office of the Registrar will notify the school dean of any student on the Registry attempting to enroll in such programs.

 Records of arrests and/or convictions and traffic accident information are public information and may be released to anyone making inquiry of the University Police.

 For additional questions regarding the policy on the release of student information, contact the Office of the Registrar.
 For a full copy of the university policy on student records, see Appendix 4 in the Code of Student Rights, Responsibilities, and Conduct.